ProfCupcake/CUPLIB/Simple Spectrum Device Signals/README.md

 - Simulated in 3D; optional 2D mode also available
 - Sync'd for multiplayer
 - Different frequency ranges for different Spectrum Device antennae
+- Optional TFAR integration; active radios will appear as trackable signals
 - A whole bunch of options for customisation

 Features that are planned to be added: